 Pacific bluefin are caught by purse-seine and recreational gear off California and Baja California from about 23°N to 35°N, with most of the catch being taken during May through October.
-During 2007 bluefin were caught between 26°N and 32°N from May through August.
-The majority of the catches of bluefin by both commercial and recreational vessels were taken during June and July.
-In the past, the sizes of the fish in the commercial and recreational catches have been reported separately.
-During 2004-2007, however, small sample sizes made it infeasible to estimate the size compositions separately.
-Therefore, the sizes of the fish in the commercial and recreational catches of bluefin were combined for each year of the 2002-2007 period.
+During 2008 bluefin were caught between 26°N and 32°N from May through September.
+The majority of the catches of bluefin by both commercial and recreational vessels were taken during May, June and July.
+Prior to 2004, the sizes of the fish in the commercial and recreational catches have been reported separately.
+During 2004-2008, however, small sample sizes made it infeasible to estimate the size compositions separately.
+Therefore, the sizes of the fish in the commercial and recreational catches of bluefin were combined for each year of the 2003-2008 period.
+The average weight of the fish caught during 2008 was considerably less than those of the previous five years.
 The estimated size compositions are shown in Figure A-9.

 Black skipjack are caught incidentally by fishermen who direct their effort toward yellowfin, skipjack, and bigeye tuna.
 The demand for this species is low, so most of the catches are discarded at sea, but small amounts, mixed with the more desirable species, are sometimes retained.
-Seventeen samples of black skipjack were taken in 2007; the estimated size compositions are shown in Figure A-10.
+Twenty-nine samples of black skipjack were taken in 2008.
+The estimated size compositions for each year of the 2003-2008 period are shown in Figure A-10.